storswiftlabs/eth-inscription-protocol/firehose-starknet/INTEGRATION.md

 ### Dockerfile(s) & GitHub Actions

 There is two Docker image created by a build of `firehose-starknet`.
-First, a version described as _vanilla_ where only `firestarknet` Golang binary is included and another one described as _bundle_ which includes both the `firstarknet` binary and the chain's binary that `reader-node` launches.
+First, a version described as _vanilla_ where only `firestark` Golang binary is included and another one described as _bundle_ which includes both the `firstarknet` binary and the chain's binary that `reader-node` launches.

 Here the files that needs to be modified for this.
 The Dockerfile are all built on Ubuntu 20.04 images.